-How to find cheapest airline tickets (2021 guide).
-We all love to find cheapest airline tickets, as money saved there can be used for some other fun stuff while we are on holidays.
-But there is a problem: airlines, online flight search engines, travel agencies and anybody else in between, are trying to maximize their profit and to sell you ALL the tickets at the HIGHEST price.
-This is not a bad thing by definition, it is how travel business model is working in current economy.
+How to find the cheapest airline tickets.
+We all love to find the cheapest airline tickets, as money saved there can be used for some other fun stuff while we are on holiday.
+But there is a problem: airlines, online flight search engines, travel agencies, and anybody else in between, are trying to maximize their profit and sell you ALL the tickets at the HIGHEST price.
+This is not a bad thing by definition, it is how the travel business model is working in the current economy.

 Travel booking myths

 There are literally thousands of websites advising on ways to find cheap tickets, and many of them are providing obsolete information.
 Information so old that became a myth.
 So, first, let’s debunk those myths about booking online tickets.